AndrejOrsula/drl_grasping/README.md

 All models are automatically configured in several ways before their insertion into the world:

-- Inertial properties are automatically estimated (assuming uniform density)
+- Inertial properties are automatically estimated (uniform density is assumed)
-- Collision geometry is decimated (to improve performance)
+- Collision geometry is decimated in order to improve performance
 - Models can be filtered and automatically blacklisted based on several aspects, e.g too much geometry or disconnected components

 This repository includes few scripts that can be used to simplify interaction with the dataset and splitting into training/testing subsets.
 By default they include 80 training and 20 testing models.